snekkylang/snekky/spec/file_structure.md

 | str    | An UTF-8 encoded string.                                                                                                           |

 ## Bytecode Structure
 The Snekky compiler compiles the entire program, which could consist of several source files (`.snek` extension), into a single file containing the entire bytecode (`.bite` extension).
-Litte endian byte order is used throughout the entire bytecode.
+Little-endian byte order is used throughout the entire bytecode.
 Bytecode files are structured as follows:
 ```
 Bytecode File {
     byt compressed